 15. Podcasts

-While podcasting is often thought of as a hobby or passion project, it can also be a legitimate profit-oriented business model.
+While podcasting is often thought of as a hobby or passion project, it can also be a legitimate, profit-oriented business model.
 Podcasters can monetize their content with affiliate sales and marketing, subscriptions for listeners, and product advertising.
 As the podcaster becomes more famous, sponsorships eventually become an option as well.
-As of 2023, over 68 million people in the US listened to podcasts, with the figure expected to rise steadily until at least 2028.
+According to Statista, nearly 160 million Americans consume podcasts every month in 2025.

 Average revenue: $300-$5,000 per 10,000 episode views